lifting-bits/remill/docs/LIFE_OF_AN_INSTRUCTION.md

 You can head on over to the [how to add an instruction](ADD_AN_INSTRUCTION.md) document to better understand the meaning of `DEF_SEM` and `DEF_ISEL`.

 ## We must go deeper

 The spiritual lifted code makes one function call per lifted instruction, where the actual implementation of each function can be arbitrarily complex.
-If we optimize the bitcode that Remill produces for our few example instructions, then what we get, if translated back to C++, looks like the following.
+If we optimize the bitcode that Remill produces for our few example instructions, then what we get, if translated back to C++, looks like the following:

 ```C++
 void __remill_sub_804b7a3(State &state, addr_t pc, Memory *memory) {